Best Automated Network Diagram Tool (2026): 13 Compared

 Domotz

 The most affordable monitoring platform with network maps — best for cost-conscious MSPs.
 Domotz offers remote monitoring and management with network mapping, popular as a lower-cost Auvik alternative.
+A single collector deployed to the client's network provides a real-time inventory within minutes.
+No endpoint agents required.

 Best for: Cost-conscious MSPs who need monitoring, remote access, and basic network maps at a transparent price